adanieljohnson/SWP_student_writing_guide/docs/473-Statistical-comparisons2.md

 Technically you can run ANOVA in Excel, but we do not recommend setting it up yourself.
 It is very easy to set up incorrectly.
 Instead we recommend using [this pre-formatted ANOVA Excel spreadsheet](http://www.biostathandbook.com/anova.xls).
 It was created by Dr. John H. McDonald at the University of Delaware as part of his [excellent online book of basic statistics](http://www.biostathandbook.com), which has Excel spreadsheets for many tests.

-Another option is to use one of these online calculators.
+Another option is to use one of these online ANOVA calculators.

 * [Vassar Stats](http://vassarstats.net/anova1u.html)
 * [StatPages](https://statpages.info/anova1sm.html)
 * [One-Way ANOVA](https://goodcalculators.com/one-way-anova-calculator/)

-If your initial ANOVA tells you that at least one of the means is different from the others (p<0.05), you will need to perform a post hoc test to determine which groups are significantly different.
+If your initial ANOVA tells you that at least one of the means is different from the others (p<0.05), you will need to perform a __post hoc test__ to determine which groups are significantly different.
 Don't just compare the groups using a two-sample t-test over and over; you risk saying two groups are different when they are not.
 Instead use a Tukey-Kramer test (or some other post-hoc test) to determine which groups are different from each other.

 ## How to Report and Interpret ANOVA Statistics